Caleb-Ellefson/Click-Clack-Embedded/README.md

 I built a simple front-end with React and a Node.js server.
 Using a library called concurrently, I hosted both the server and the front-end webpage simultaneously.
 The webpage includes a form that sends a POST request to the server, storing JSON data for functionalities like setting the time, creating an alarm, and turning the clock on and off.
 This data is stored in a variable on the server.
 ESP8266 Functionality

-Every 5 seconds, the ESP8266 sends a GET request to the server to retrieve this data.
+The ESP8266 sends a GET request to the server on a loop to retrieve data stored in the server.
+If the data has changed then ESP8266 updates to the data accordingly.
 The ESP8266 operates using two main functions: setup and loop.
-Setup Function

 The setup function connects the ESP8266 to WiFi and configures the speed and acceleration of the stepper motors.
-It also calls stepper_begin(), which in turn calls calibration().
-The calibration function uses a hall sensor, which detects polarity and outputs a boolean value.
+It also calls stepper_begin(), which in turn recursively calls calibration().
+The calibration function uses a hall sensor, which detects the postion on the clock.
 By gluing a magnet to the main crank gear, the sensor can measure full revolutions of the clock or gears, ensuring a 1:1 gear ratio.
-Loop Function

 The loop function runs continuously, managing the clock's operation based on the data received from the server.

 Coding Complications

     ESP8266 GET Request Issue: